narf9995/Raccoonteurs-Racketeers/Rules.md

 ## How to Play Raccoontuers & Racketeers

-The following sections will cover making your raccoons, establishing character relationships, and everything else the game-master needs to know in order to run the game.
+The following sections will cover making your raccoons, establishing character relationships, and everything you need to know to start playing.